 - Treponema denticola

-Bacteria That Cause Gingivitis Can Impact Your Overall Health
+Bacteria That Causes Gingivitis Can Impact Your Overall Health

-Bacteria that cause gingivitis & periodontitis can travel through your bloodstream and reach other parts of your body such as your heart, lungs, and brain.
+Gingivitis bacteria can travel through your bloodstream and reach other parts of your body, such as your heart, lungs, and brain.
 Research shows that these bacteria can increase your risk of:

 - Heart disease